migae/lein-migae/README.md

 This plugin tries to run the whole show from project.clj.

 Step 1.
-Create a new migae project by using the magic template:
+Create a new migae project by using the migae template:

     $ lein new migae app myapp:app-id /path/to/gae/sdk